RoblKyogre/Double-Pendulum/README.md

 # Double-Pendulum
-This is a simulation of a double pendulum using Google's LiquidFun physics engine.
+This is a simulation of a double pendulum using the Box2D physics engine.

+To set your own starting position, add the coordinates when running the program from a terminal window.

+Syntax (Linux Example): `./DoublePendulum x1 y1 x2 y2`

 ## Dependencies